 How To Step 2

-Remove the lower drivers and passengers side bumper grilles.
+Remove the lower driver and passenger side bumper grilles.
 Reach in behind the fog light and unplug the electrical connectors.

 How To Step 3